L-Belluomini/OTN/README.md

 * Graphs must be located in *atak\tools\OTN\graphs*.
 * Bloodhund is implemented and should be stable, but further testing is required.
-* Geocode and reverse-geocode are set to the Atak default ones, which from version 4.8.1 and above have been reported to cause some issues on some devices.
+* Geocode and reverse-geocode are set to the Atak default ones, which up to version 4.8.1 and below have been reported to cause some issues on some devices.
 * Errors and/or crashes may still occur.
 If so enable logcat and kindly share the logs with us.
 Logs ar found at *atak\support\logs*.
 We will do our best to fix all bugs.

 ## For developers